mohammadehtesham-mobin/votingservice/README.md

   https://hub.docker.com/r/mohammadehtesham/nagp-voting
   pull Image:
   docker pull mohammadehtesham/nagp-voting
-3. in k8s folder all the deployment files are available. only prequesties is mounted disk which can be creatred as below in GCP e.g: gcloud compute disks create --size=10GB --zone=us-central1-a nagp-mysql-disk
+3. Inside k8s folder all the k8s yaml files are available. only prequesties is mounted disk which can be creatred as below in GCP or can be changed to someting else. e.g: gcloud compute disks create --size=10GB --zone=us-central1-a nagp-mysql-disk